VanSHOE/INLPA1/Readme.md

 To run `smoothing.py` with arguments:

 `python smoothing.py k /path/to/corpus.txt` or `python smoothing.py w /path/to/corpus.txt`
+It will then ask you to enter a sentence, and then output the perplexity of the sentence according to the specified model.
 To generate perplexity files for both the training and testing sets without arguments:

 `python smoothing.py`